Sahilx25/CRM/README.md

-#Freak CRM (Customer Relationship Management)
+# Freak CRM (Customer Relationship Management)

 This project involved the development of a comprehensive Customer Relationship Management (CRM) system, This CRM system efficiently manages various data points, such as sales, stocks, employees, and other pertinent company information.

 Key Features:

+# 1.)
+User-Friendly Interface:
-1.)
-User-Friendly Interface:<br>   A user-friendly interface was designed and implemented to facilitate easy access and interaction with the CRM system for administrators, users, and employees.
+    A user-friendly interface was designed and implemented to facilitate easy access and interaction with the CRM system for administrators, users, and employees.

 2.)
+Streamlined Sales Processes:
-Streamlined Sales Processes:<br>   The system includes modules that streamline sales processes, enabling efficient tracking and management of accounts and customer interactions.
+  The system includes modules that streamline sales processes, enabling efficient tracking and management of accounts and customer interactions.

 3.)
 Backend Development:<br>   The backend functionality was developed using Java, Spring Boot, and Hibernate, ensuring robust and efficient data processing.